 I have noticed claims that Cajun ethnic identity did not originate until the late twentieth century — more particularly, that it did not emerge until the mid- to late 1960s.
-It has also been asserted as a rule that the very word Cajun did not appear, at least in print, until the mid-twentieth century.
+It arose at that time, some assert, merely as a negative response to the Black civil rights movement.
+It has also been claimed the very word Cajun did not appear, at least not in print, until the mid-twentieth century (implying, oddly, the ethnic label came before the ethnic identity).

 "Cajun children on Terrebonne Project," June 1940.